RomanW05/Mailchimp_docker/README.md

 # IMPORTANT
-This code is old.
-Refactor in progress to comply with SOLID principles and a clean architecture.
-Clean up in progress The file .ini should be hidden as it contains credentials
+This code is in progress and refactoring the old solution.
+Applying SOLID principles and a clean architecture

 # MailChimp